zivattias/homey/README.md

 ## ⚖️ License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+MIT License - see the `LICENSE` file for details.